 Investment advisory and financial planning services offered through Simplicity Wealth, LLC, a Registered Investment Advisor.
-Subadvisory services are provided by Advisory Alpha, LLC, a Registered Investment Advisor.
-Senior Tax Advisory Group is a separate and unaffiliated entity from Simplicity Wealth Management LLC and Advisory Alpha, LLC.
+Subadvisory services are provided by Simplicity Solutions, LLC, a Registered Investment Advisor.
+Senior Tax Advisory Group is a separate and unaffiliated entity from Simplicity Wealth Management LLC and Simplicity Solutions, LLC.

 Registration with the SEC or state does not constitute an endorsement of the firm by regulators, nor does it indicate that the adviser has attained a particular level of skill or ability.
 This content is for informational purposes only and does not intend to make an offer or solicitation for sale or purchase of any securities.
 Investing involves risk, including the potential loss of principal.
 No investment strategy, such as asset allocation or diversification, can guarantee a profit or protect against loss in periods of declining values.
 All investment strategies involve risk and have the potential for profit or loss.
 Changes in investment strategies, contributions or withdrawals, and economic conditions may materially affect the performance of your portfolio.
 There are no assurances that a portfolio will match or outperform any particular benchmark.